 Just remember that expansion joints should always be sealed and filled with a flexible joint sealer and never be epoxied or coated over.
 Contraction joints can be filled in the same manner after a coating or sealer is applied.

-However, if you want a seamless looking epoxy coating, contraction joints must be filled with a specialized epoxy or polyurea joint filler that cures hard but has a high elongation rate for flexibility in order to prevent the garage floor coating from cracking at the joints.
+Nevertheless, if you want a seamless looking epoxy coating, contraction joints must be filled with a specialized epoxy or polyurea joint filler that cures hard, but has a high elongation rate for flexibility in order to prevent the garage floor coating from cracking at the joints.